 &lt;sup>2In principle, the discount rate could reflect the inherent risk in the particular cash flow.
-I have not seen any nuclear sale valuation that used an explicitly risk-adjusted discount rate.
+I have not seen any nuclear-sale valuation that used an explicitly risk-adjusted discount rate.

-Department of Public Service Paul L. Chernick, Witness Docket No. 6545 January 7, 2002 Page 9 of 35
+• The benefit to the seller of reducing its decommissioning liability may be measured against what it already has in its decommissioning fund (in which case any top-off payment is a cost), against the NRC's generally lower funding targets, against the utility's generally higher estimate of decommissioning costs at the end of the plant's license, or against the still-higher cost of unplanned early decommissioning (which seemed to be a real possibility for Pilgrim and Oyster Creek prior to their sale).

-Similarly, estimates of the timing of decommissioning vary from next year or next refueling, to well beyond the end of the current license life.
-Valuing a sale as if it avoided the seller buying for immediately shutting down and dismantling the plant will produce a much higher valuation of the transaction than would an analysis that assumes a long life, orderly shutdown, and delayed decommissioning.

-The value of PPAs and Revenue-Sharing Agreements (RSAs) depend on the expected value of future power prices; the value of an RSA also depends on the distribution of prices around the expected value.

-Some nuclear sales provide that the buyer will flow through to the seller the return of payments the seller made previously, such as for outage insurance or for disputed property taxes.
-Whether this is regarded as an additional benefit to the seller depends on whether the payment stream is thought of as part of the plant, or as already belonging to the seller.

-Some transactions include hard-to-value non-cash components (such as the coal plants Duquesne-FirstEnergy swapped for nuclear shares).
+- Similarly, estimates of the timing of decommissioning vary from next year or next refueling, to well beyond the end of the current license life.
+Valuing a sale as if it avoided the immediate shut-down and dismantling of the plant will produce a much higher valuation of the transaction than would an analysis that assumes a long life, orderly shutdown, and delayed decommissioning. - The value of PPAs and Revenue-Sharing Agreements (RSAs) depend on the expected value of future power prices; the value of the RSA also depends on the distribution of prices around the expected value. - Some nuclear sales provide that the buyer will flow through to the seller the return of payments the seller made previously, such as for outage insurance or for disputed property taxes.
+Whether this is regarded as an additional benefit to the seller depends on whether the payment stream is thought of as part of the plant, or as already belonging to the seller. - Some transactions include non-cash components that are hard to value (such as the coal plants Duquesne-FirstEnergy swapped for nuclear shares).

-Some terms of nuclear deals are not fully public.
-For example, GPU disclosed that its agreement to sell its Three Mile Island 1 unit to AmerGen included an RSA, and the maximum benefit from the RSA, but did not disclose such details as the strike price at which the RSA would take effect.
-As a result, the same information about a nuclear-plant sale can produce widely different valuations of the transaction, depending on the assumptions

-23 made about future decommissioning costs, market prices, and other factors.